 Baptism is the first of the three Sacraments of Initiation into the Catholic Church community.
 It is a Sacrament of Initiation for it not only initiates one into the Catholic Church but also in the local faith community.
-Baptism opens a person up to the Life of Christ.
-Baptism is necessary for salvation.
+Baptism opens a person up to the Life of Christ and is necessary for salvation.

 Infants are not capable of making a proclamation of faith on their own, therefore, the responsibility of faith rests on the parents.
 It is the parents who are choosing Baptism for their child.
 It is the parents who must provide an atmosphere of love and faith in their home.
 It is the parents who will introduce their child to the Church.

 Every baptism is a solemn action of the Church.
 Therefore, the families of the ones to be baptized must be active members of the local church.

 All members of the parish should join in our love and concern for those who are to be baptized into the Catholic Faith Community.

 - At least one parent must be registered in the parish.
 They are expected to be practicing members of the faith by weekly attendance of the Saturday Evening or Sunday liturgy.
 Parents are encouraged to participate in Parish activities and to strive to fulfill a Catholic lifestyle.

 - Parents must register in the parish, and complete all paperwork before beginning baptism classes.
 Classes are online through Ascension.

 - In cases where one of the parents is not Catholic, that parent is expected to be in support of the Baptism and committed to the child’s religious development.